 Organization structures have been continuously evolving, trying to find the best and the most efficient ways to organize workers and functions of a business into a manner that is easy on the eye.
 Long gone are the days when organizations divided work into divisions, where the division of labor metaphor was a key player.
 Division of labor, while appealing to the economic minded people out there, has long since evolved and corporations have moved on to more creative and effective forms of management.
+And then along came the matrix

 The organization structure that was predominantly in place since the turn of the 19th century was the functional organization, or as they are sometimes called, unitary or U-form organizational structure.
 This organizational form might sound familiar to some of you, as they are still around and quite common in small scale operations.
 This organization structure is characterized by departments and sections, each tasked with doing their own work.
 Each of these groups work independent of each other, in their own little happy place, unaware of the workings of the organizations other organs.
 Business functions such as operations and projects are broken down to bits and pieces and the task of any individual is to follow the orders from the department head and get things done as they are told.
 The big picture, is often lost, unknown or simply irrelevant to staff working in the functional organization.
 There are of course many advantages.
 All the advantages of division of labor still applies here, the organization structure is super efficient at getting things done, while keeping the costs down.